yichenhsiaonz/folderextractor/README.md

 # folderextractor

 A Javafx app for Windows to extract all files within a folder and its subfolders.
-Bundled with a Java runtime image so that Java isn't required.

 # Requirements:

 Windows

+Java 17 (You can download here: https://github.com/corretto/corretto-17/releases)

 # Usage